odekyc/Front_End/Simon/ReadMe.md

 http://www.kidsmathgamesonline.com/memory/simon.html

 ####Simon Game rules:
 1. There are 20 rounds in each game.
-4 color buttons on the Simon Game round gameboard.
+4 color buttons on the Simon Game circular gameboard.
 2.